-In terms of race, CKCis contains 86% of patients who self-identify as Caucasian.
-In the 2016 Canadian Census, 22% of the population identified as a visible minority and thus the assumption for this study is that 78% of the Canadian population was Caucasian in 2016.
+In terms of race, CKCis contains 86% of patients who selfidentify as Caucasian.
+In the 2016 Canadian census, 22% of the population identified as a visible minority and, thus, the assumption for this study is that 78% of the Canadian population was Caucasian in 2016.
 Thus, CKCis may have an over-representation of Caucasians.
-To note, the "visible minority" definition does not include Aboriginal Peoples and depending on how these patients self-identify, they would be included in the non-Caucasian category of CKCis but not the Canadian Census.
+To note, the "visible minority" definition does not include Aboriginal peoples and depending on how these patients self-identify, they would be included in the non-Caucasian category of CKCis but not the Canadian census.
 In a previous publication from CKCis, 2.3% of patients self-identified as Indigenous.
-1 9

-In CKCis, 70% of patients had clear cell RCC when analyzing only patients who had a histological diagnosis.
+In CKCis, 70% of patients had clear-cell RCC when analyzing only patients who had a histological diagnosis.
 This is similar to the often-reported 75-85% in the international literature.
-In CKCis, 59% of patients had clear cell RCC when including patients with and without pathology, which is almost identical to that seen in the CCR data.
-The reason for the lower proportion of clear cell RCC in the CCR and CKCis data is likely due to the inclusion of kidney cancers that are included based only on radiological imaging.
+In CKCis, 59% of patients had clear-cell RCC when including patients with and without pathology, which is almost identical to that seen in the CCR data.
+The reason for the lower proportion of clear-cell RCC in the CCR and CKCis data is likely due to the inclusion of kidney cancers that are included based only on radiological imaging.
 Patients can be entered into provincial and territorial cancer registries and coded as kidney cancer with no pathology if the radiological findings are in keeping with kidney cancer.
-If the diagnosis is made radiologically, the pathology is usually entered as "Malignant Neoplasm" or "Renal Cell Carcinoma, NOS" which would be considered non clear cell and thus give a higher proportion of non clear cell RCCs.
-Research conducted with Nova Scotia provincial registry data found 11% of patients were diagnosed radiologically (and therefore would all be considered non clear cell).
+If the diagnosis is made radiologically, the pathology is usually entered as "malignant neoplasm" or "renal cell carcinoma, NOS," which would be considered non-clear-cell and, thus, give a higher proportion of non-clear-cell RCCs.
+Research conducted with Nova Scotia provincial registry data found 11% of patients were diagnosed radiologically (and therefore would all be considered non-clear-cell).
 In that study, there was also up to 15.4% discordance between the NS Registry data and the diagnosis from actual pathology reports.
-In

 De novo metastatic disease was diagnosed in 15% of patients in CKCis.
 Comparable data is not available from the CCR or any other Canadian source.
-The US SEER data from 2009-2015 reports 16% of patients are diagnosed with de novo metastatic disease.6 There was considerable variation in this variable across the country from 9.4% (QC) to 19.9% (BC) which will need further exploration.
+The U.S. SEER data from 2009-2015 reports 16% of patients are diagnosed with de novo metastatic disease.
+There was considerable variation in this variable across the country, from 9.4% (QC) to 19.9% (BC), which will need further exploration.

-The geographic inclusion of the CKCis population is vast and from all parts of the participating 6 provinces with a small number from surrounding provinces and territories.
-Given CKCis centers are in larger cities, we were concerned that rural patients may be underrepresented; however, rural patients make up 17.0% of the CKCis population, which is not significantly different than the CCR at 18.7%.
+The geographic inclusion of the CKCis population is vast and from all parts of the participating six provinces, with a small number from surrounding provinces and territories.
+Given CKCis centers are in larger cities, we were concerned that rural patients may be under-represented; however, rural patients make up 17.0% of the CKCis population, which is not significantly different than the CCR at 18.7%.
 Statistics Canada indicates 18.9% of Canadians in 2011 lived in rural areas.
-Limitations to the geography data include the recording of the patient's postal code at the time of their first contact with a CKCis site and may not consider moves pre and post.
+A limitation to the geography data is the recording of the patients' postal code at the time of their first contact with a CKCis site, which may not consider moves pre and post.